armanjindal/garden/content/index.md

 ---
 ##  🌊 Welcome

-Hello, you!
+Hello, you! 👋

 Welcome to my garden 🪴

 Here, you will find writing on what I've thought, built, and done.
 This is what I am up to [now](digital-garden/now.md).
+I am currently on a four-month sabbatical traveling starting in Amsterdam and ending in India.
+You can follow along and subscribe to my "muse-letter" [here](https://world.hey.com/arman.jindal/my-travel-muse-letter-afeac6a7).

 This "garden" is, decidedly, not a blog.
-Scroll down to get started, and for more on the [*meta*(phor) of the *garden*](https://armanjindal.github.io/#-the-garden-metaphor),  [me](digital-garden/me.md), and to [connect](https://armanjindal.github.io/#-connect)
+Please peruse your leisure.
+Here are links on the [*meta*(phor) of the *garden*](https://armanjindal.github.io/#-the-garden-metaphor),  [me](digital-garden/me.md), and to [connect](https://armanjindal.github.io/#-connect)

+Click around.
 Cmd + K to search by keyword 🕵️‍♂️
 ####  *Darśana* (philosophy)
 - [The Physical World in Islamic Philosophy — Ibn Tufayl's Philosophical Tale](digital-garden/philosophy/Ibn-Tufayl.md)
 - [Almost 60 Years On...
 The Inescapability of Gettier Cases and a Perpetually Broken Concept of Knowledge](digital-garden/philosophy/The-Inescapability-of-Gettier%20Cases.md)